neural-bandits/calvera/docs/examples.md

 ### Linear Thompson Sampling

-Linear Thompson Sampling (LinTS) maintains a Bayesian posterior over the model parameters and samples from this posterior to select actions.
+Linear Thompson Sampling (LinTS) maintains a Bayesian posterior over the model parameters and, at each time step, plays an arm according to its posterior probability of being the best arm.

-Let's look at a practical example using the StatLog dataset:
+Let's look at a practical example using the [StatLog](https://archive.ics.uci.edu/dataset/148/statlog+shuttle) dataset:

 ```python
 import torch